GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/poromechanics/Example.rst

 This discretization method is defined here as a finite element method using linear basis functions and Gaussian quadrature rules.
-For more information on defining finite elements numerical schemes, please see the dedicated :ref:`FiniteElement` section.
+For more information on defining finite elements numerical schemes, please see the dedicated :ref:`FiniteElement <FiniteElement>` section.

 The finite volume method requires the specification of a discretization scheme.
-Here, we use a two-point flux approximation as described in the dedicated documentation (found here: :ref:`FiniteVolume`).
+Here, we use a two-point flux approximation as described in the dedicated documentation (found here: :ref:`FiniteVolume <FiniteVolume>`).

 .. literalinclude:: ../../../../../inputFiles/poromechanics/PoroElastic_Terzaghi_base_direct.xml
   :language: xml